 There is tons of travel information on all the regions of France, and a tour by train or car of any of these regions represents a fine way to see a bit of France.
 These are the region and their capitals: Grand Est (Strasbourg), Nouvelle-Aquitaine (Bordeaux), Auvergne-Rhone-Alpes (Lyon), Bourgogne-Franche-Comte (Dijon), Brittany (Rennes), Centre-Val de Loire (Orleans), Ile-de-France (Paris), Occitanie (Toulouse), Hauts-de-France (Lille), Normandy (Rouen), Pays de la Loire (Nantes), Provence-Alpes-Cote d'Azur (Marseille), Corsica (Ajaccio).

 There are 5 additional regions overseas: French Guiana, Guadaloupe, Martinique, Mayotte, and Reunion.

 D-Day Beaches and Memorials

-The Loire not only produces some of France's finest wines, but there are very popular chateaux (the plural of chateau) to visit.
+The Loire in the Centre region not only produces some of France's finest wines, but there are very popular chateaux (the plural of chateau) to visit.
 Bus tours of these palaces are a tourist favorite.
-The Loire is close enough to Paris that you can take a Loire Valley Castles Small Group Day Trip from Paris by Minivan through Viator (book direct).
-Also offered is a tour of Chateaux de Chambord, Chenonceau and Loire Valley Wine-Tasting Day Trip from Paris
+The Loire is close enough to Paris that you can take a Loire Valley castle day from Paris through Viator (book direct).
+You can also find tours of the Chateaux de Chambord, and a Loire Valley wine-tasting day trip from Paris.

-For a more rustic vacation experience, the Mediterranean region of Corsica offers beaches, warmth, and some of the best charcuterie (salted meats like salami) in Europe.
+For a more rustic vacation experience, the Mediterranean region of Corsica offers beaches, warmth, and some of the best charcuterie of salami and other meats in Europe.
 Bastia is on the ferry lines and makes an excellent base from which to explore northern Corsica.